CyberFlameGO/svnpython/Doc/library/os.rst

 .. data:: EX_OSFILE

    Exit code that means some system file did not exist, could not be opened, or had some other kind of error.
-Availability: Unix.
+Availability: Macintosh, Unix.

    .. versionadded:: 2.3